February 02nd, 2022, by Labtoo's team

 Murine models

-They are considered the gold standard in preclinical research.
 But they come with limitations (ethical, cost, operational) that raise a solid point: is it possible to use something else?

 Ex vivo models

-The advantages: it reproduces very faithfully the real conditions and the variability of the population.
+Advantages: it reproduces very faithfully the real conditions and the variability of the population.

 Combinatorial cell models

-i.e. organoids, co-culture, mixture of primary cells, and cell lines, etc. Many labs are creating new complex models every day.
+i.e. organoids, co-culture, a mixture of primary cells, and cell lines, etc. Many labs are creating new complex models every day.
 The idea is to use different cell types and means to induce cell differentiation.

 Advantages: reproducibility and degree of complexity medium to high.